 Additionally, the vet may administer activated charcoal, which will help absorb the poison.

 Pet Owners Ask – Will My Cat Recover?

-Toxins found in Mother-In-Law’s Tongue are not especially powerful, and if your cat has ingested a small amount, he or she is very likely to recover nicely.
+Toxins found in the snake plant are not especially powerful, and if your cat has ingested a small amount, he or she is very likely to recover nicely.